 Government Departments and Agencies

-Orginally set up to map the human genome, the National Human Genome Research Institute (NHGRI) (previously known as the National Center for Human Genome Research), is now one of 27 institutions and centers that make up the NIH.
+Orginally set up to map the human genome, the National Human Genome Research Institute (NHGRI), is now one of 27 institutions and centers that make up the NIH.
 It applies genome technologies to the study of specific diseases.
 The web site provides information about NHGRI's research projects and its grant.
-The "Policy & Ethics" section includes a searchable "Legislative Database" of federal and state laws and policy related to genetics (stem cell research, cloning, employment/insurance discrimination, etc.).
+The "Issues in Genetics" section includes a searchable "Legislative Database" of federal and state laws and policy related to genetics (stem cell research, cloning, employment/insurance discrimination, etc.).

 Other Content-Rich Web Sites

 - Bioethics Resources on the Web (National Institutes of Health)

 The Web site includes resources that provide background information and various positions on issues in bioethics.
 These resources includes NIH bioethics-related resources; other federal resources, documents, reports and background info on specific bioethics topics.

 "The NLM Gateway allows users to search in multiple retrieval systems at the U.S. National Library of Medicine (NLM).
 The current Gateway searches MEDLINE/PubMed, LOCATORplus, MEDLINEplus, Clinical Trials.gov, DIRLINE, Meeting Abstracts, and HSTProj."